gurrenm3/BTD-Mod-Helper/Wiki/Mod-Settings.md

 But, in the couple situations where that won't work, you can always use their `GetValue()` method.

 **New with 3.0**, `ModSetting`s can also be given an `icon` and a `description` that will be shown.
-You can also specify `requiresRestart` to make it visually apparent that a setting's affect only applies after a restart.
+You can also specify `requiresRestart` to make it visually apparent that a setting's effect only applies after a restart.

 For further customization, there's also a `modifyOption` parameter you can pass a function in to that will let you manually change the visuals, maybe with the new [custom UI](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Custom-UI%2C-Menus/_edit) features.